utah-cs4470-sp23/class/assignment3/README.md

 If this does not work, you may need to set some additional environment variables, please see the settings at the bottom of `/home/regehr/.bash_profile` on the CADE systems.
+Contact the instructors on Discord if you are having trouble.

 At this point you should view `gradient.png` and make sure it contains a color gradient.
 You can do this either by downloading the png file to your own machine, or you might also be able to use a remote display program.
-This will only work from a machine that has an X windows server installed (these are available for all common platforms).
+This will only work from a machine that has an X windows server installed (these are available for all common platforms, but are usually not installed by default on Windows or Mac machines).

-For example, to `ssh` to CADE with remote display enabled, you should be able to do something like this:
+For example, if you have a Mac with XQuartz installed, or you are on a Linux box, you can `ssh` to CADE with remote display enabled like this:

 ```
 Johns-MacBook-Pro:jpl johnregehr$ ssh -Y regehr@lab2-3.eng.utah.edu